 The restrictive covenant seeks to ensure that the benefit of any goodwill attaching to the Singapore target company or its business passes to the purchaser.
-Such covenants are notoriously difficult to enforce, since covenants in restraint of trade under Singapore law are generally only enforceable to the extent that they are reasonably necessary for the protection of a party's legitimate business interests.
+Such covenants are notoriously difficult to enforce, since covenants in restraint of trade under Singapore law are generally enforceable only to the extent that they are reasonably necessary for the protection of a party's legitimate business interests.
 As a general guide, restrictive covenants of 12 to 18 months have been accepted.
-The covenant is usually limited as well to the geographical area where the target carries on business as at the transfer date.
+The covenant is usually limited to the geographical area where the target carries on business as on the transfer date.